8. Appendix: Course Software

 • IntelliJ IDEA CE integrated development environment (alternative for Java development)

-• has an unofficial TLA+ plugin
+• has unofficial Alloy and TLA+ plugins

 • check specific prerequisites for your platform